-Slap on your rainbow crop top, douse yourself in glitter, and shout from the rooftops, cause it’s officially PRIDE WEEK, babes!
-It’s finally time for a week filled with fabulous parties, queer family dinners, debaucherous day-drinking, and unabashed pride.
-This is easily the biggest party week of the YEAR, let alone summer.
-Every night this week boasts a new, impossibly fun party.
+Slap on your rainbow crop top, douse yourself in glitter, and shout from the rooftops, cause it’s officially PRIDE MONTH, babes!
+It’s finally time for a month filled with fabulous parties, queer family dinners, debaucherous day-drinking, and unabashed pride.
+This is easily the biggest party month of the YEAR, let alone summer.

 In every borough, there are hundreds of hot queers getting together in the name of pride, celebration, and booty shaking.
-One second you’re taking shots and admiring the hot go-go’s at a Hot Rabbit Party, then the next your dancing the night away and kissing a hot stranger at Siren Girl Pride.
+One second you’re taking shots and admiring the hot go-go’s at a Hot Rabbit Party, then the next your dancing the night away and kissing a hot stranger at Siren.

 Then you’re topping the night off at some bar just cause they had a rainbow flag outside.